The bet365 Early Payout Offer is a brilliant way of making money without drawing too much attention to your account.

-In this guide I’ll explain how the offer works and show you the best way to profit from it using my Early Payout Calculator.
+This guide will explain how the offer works and show you the best way to profit from it using my Early Payout Calculator.

-The Bet365 early payout offer, or ‘Bet365 2UP’ offer as it’s often known, is a long-term promotion run by Bet365.
-If you place a pre-match bet on a football team to win a match and they go two goals ahead, your bet is paid out as a winner immediately, in cash!
+The bet365 Early Payout Offer, or ‘bet365 2UP’ offer as it’s also known, is a long-term promotion run by bet365.
+If you place a pre-match bet on a football team to win and they go two goals ahead, your bet is paid out as a winner immediately, in cash!

-It doesn’t matter if the end result of the match isn’t a win for your team, you get to keep all of your winnings.
+It doesn’t matter if the result of the match isn’t a win for your team; you get to keep all your winnings.
 So, if at any point your team go 2-0, 3-1 or 4-2 ahead, for example, your bet is paid as a winner.

-Unlike a lot of other offers, you’re not limited on how many 2UP bets you can place each day.
+Unlike a lot of other offers, there’s no limit on how many 2UP bets you can place each day.

 Do early payout offers have value?